jolie/docs/rest/jolier.md

 * **[-trustStorePassword]**: sets the trustStore password
 * **[-sslProtocol]**: sets the ssl protocol

-to generate the ssl certificate you can use the [keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) or indicate the location of your preexisting java supported keystore file.
+To generate the ssl certificate you can use the [keytool](https://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) or indicate the location of your preexisting java supported keystore file.

 **NOTE**: You need to pay particular attention on key file location parameters if you are deploying your REST service with a Docker image.